💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Conversion therapy in Sumatera Utara is unknown.
+Conversion therapy in Sumatera Utara is not banned.

 Current status